Man Utd appoint Ole Gunnar Solskjaer: Norwegian pens three-year contract | Goal.com

 He now has three years in which to help bring the good times back to Old Trafford.

-His appointment on a full-time deal had been mooted for some time, so impressive has he been since taking the reins, and an end to the uncertainty surrounding both his and the collective future in Manchester means that focus can now be narrowed on the pursuit of ambitious targets.
+His appointment on a full-time deal had been mooted for some time, so impressive has he been since taking the reins, and brings an end to the uncertainty surrounding his future, with Mauricio Pochettino having also been linked to the role.